gdmgent/vuepress-theme-artevelde/README.md

 ### Link Local

-In this repo:
+Link in this local repo.

     $ npm link

-In the VuePress project repo:
+Link in the VuePress project local repo.

     $ npm link @artevelde/vuepress-theme-artevelde